 The compact design, 30 per cent smaller than the GC1801 Drill/Driver Lightweight at 2.64 lbs provides less fatigue

 Generally, a cordless power drill with a higher voltage capacity will weigh much more than a low-voltage one.
-Depending on how long you’re holding in your hand when working on the tool, the longer you hold it, the more you would feel the strain in your wrist and arm.
+Depending on how long you’re holding it in your hand when working on the tool, the longer you hold it, the more you would feel the strain in your wrist and arm.

 Should You Buy A Corded Power Drill?

 Between a noisy corded power drill and a sleek cordless drill, which one would you buy?
 Everything being equal, you would definitely choose a cordless tool.
 Your choice is obvious if mobility is what you are looking for.
-You can work on anywhere, of course until your battery runs out.
-The corded species are cumbersome and are reliant on an extension cord for its power supply.
+You can work anywhere, of course until your battery runs out.
+The corded species are cumbersome and are reliant on an extension cord for their power supply.
 Either you love it or you loathe it.
 A corded power drill also has its advantages.

-With a 110 volt supply, the corded drill is more powerful than its closest cousin which runs at 12 to 18 Volts, or maybe a maximum of 20 Volts.
+With a 110-volt supply, the corded drill is more powerful than its closest cousin which runs at 12 to 18 Volts, or maybe a maximum of 20 Volts.

 The power of the drill is not dependent on the maximum power output.
 Say our electricity supply is of standard 110 volts.
-If your drill’s motor, say 7 amp, then the maximum power output will be 770 watts (Watts =Volts x amps).
+If your drill’s motor, say 7 amps, then the maximum power output will be 770 watts (Watts =Volts x amps).
 Watts is not the best unit to consider when comparing the power of different drills.

-You’d find some with impressive torque and speed in today’s top-quality corded power drill in the market.
+You’d find some impressive torque and speed in today’s top-quality corded power drill in the market.
 An 18 or 20 Volt will provide you with all the power you could ever need in your work around the house.

-With a larger power supply from the main outlet, coupled with a higher speed and torque, will make a corded power drill a favourite drill among serious DIY enthusiasts.
+A larger power supply from the main outlet, coupled with a higher speed and torque, will make a corded power drill a favourite drill among serious DIY enthusiasts.

 Mobility And Convenience

-Besides having the convenience of mobility, a corded power drill does not have to burdened with bulky and heavy batteries.
+Besides having the convenience of mobility, a corded power drill does not have to be burdened with bulky and heavy batteries.
 That’s why you will find that the corded power drill is much smaller and leaner.
 When you get into a tight spot, a corded drill will help you to sneak in, where their bulky and heavier companion can’t fit.

 No doubt, there’s nothing more convenient than popping in a battery and you are set to go.
 However, how long the charges can last will depend on the type of drilling you worked on.
 The power will expend fast if you are drilling on hard materials, draining the batteries.
-Constantly charging the batteries is a bit of hassle but fortunately, most cordless power drills come with 2 sets of batteries.
+Constantly charging the batteries is a bit of a hassle but fortunately, most cordless power drills come with 2 sets of batteries.

 You can make use of one battery while charging the other spare battery so that you’ll never be running out of power supply.
-With frequent use and charging, most batteries can not last long enough and need to be replaced when it cannot charge any more.
+With frequent use and charging, most batteries can not last long enough and need to be replaced when they cannot charge any more.

 Drill Into Masonry

 Your normal 4 Volt or 12 Volt cannot drill into masonry, it requires a drill with hammer action.
 Even though impact drivers also have a hammer that strikes both sideways and downwards on the bit but the force is only limited by its small voltage.
-Remember, a hammer drill is powered by the household current of 110 Volt.
+Remember, a hammer drill is powered by a household current of 110 Volt.

 Included Components: 1/2 ” Hammer Drill, Side Handle, Depth Rod Powerful and compact to handle tough tasks

-Drill That Has Screwdriving Function
+Drill That Has Screwdriver Function